Descendants of the Celebrated John Bunyan

 The map below and right shows parishes in Bedfordshire County where John Bunyan of Pilgrim's Progress fame lived.
 His home parish of Elstow is shown in sky blue, whereas Gravenhurst, Silsoe, Campton and Clophill - the parishes associated with the ancestors of Ann Bunyan - are in yellow.
 Note that the entire area represented by Gravenhurst, Silsoe, Campton and Clophill is at most only about 4 or 5 miles wide, and that it lies just a few short miles from Elstow.
 Although Ann Bunyan and her children fervantly believed in their descent from John Bunyan, the evidence suggests that such is not the case.
 The area shown in pink is the parish of Carlton, where John Bunyan's daughter Sarah Bunyan, who follows, lived with her husband, and where their descendants resided for more than a century.

-2. Sarah Bunyan (1665-?), the daughter of John Bunyan and his wife Elizabeth, was born in 1665 in St. Cuthbert's parish in Bedford, Bedfordshire, and married William Browne on Dec.
+Sarah Bunyan (1665-?), the daughter of John Bunyan and his wife Elizabeth, was born in 1665 in St. Cuthbert's parish in Bedford, Bedfordshire, and married William Browne on Dec.
 19, 1686 at St. Cuthbert's Church.
 Although the immediate children of Sarah are not known, she had a grandson who was probably named William Browne after his grandfather.
 His descendants in Northamptonshire are the only known living descendants of John Bunyan of Pilgrim's Progress fame.
 Incidently, Bunyan's biographer John Brown (1885) is not in any way related to this family.
-Sarah Bunyan's husband William in an unreferenced Ancestry.com family tree is shown as being born about 1661 in Midgley, Somerset, but this must be considered speculative.
+Sarah Bunyan's husband William in some unreferenced online family trees is shown as being born about 1661 in Midgley, Somerset, but this must be considered speculative.

-Unfortunately, most of the online genealogies referred to are filled with misinformation that in most cases is unreferenced, or referenced to other genealogies that in turn present no references to back up their claims.
-Some (e.g., an example on Ancestry.com) of these give 1687 as William Browne's birth date, with his christening shown in yet another as Jan.
+Unfortunately, most of the online genealogies referred to are filled with misinformation that in most cases is unreferenced, or referenced to other genealogies that in turn present no evidence to back up their claims.
+Some of these give 1687 as William Browne's birth date, with his christening shown in others as Jan.
 30, 1687 in Wedmore, Somerset.
-The first genealogy goes on to give his wife's name as Mary Reynolds (Reinolds), gives 1695 as her birth date, and gives their wedding date as Jan.
+His wife's name is shown many of these unreferenced family trees as Mary Reynolds (Reinolds), with 1695 as her birth date, and their wedding date as Jan.
 18, 1717 in Wedmore, Somerset.
-However, yet another shows her as being born in 1691 at St. Cuthbert's in Bedford, and assigns her the same wedding place and date.
+Yet others show her as being born in 1691 at St. Cuthbert's in Bedford, and assign her the same wedding place and date.
 Again, all of this is speculative, as none of it is verified.
 The evidence strongly indicates that the family actually lived in either St. Cuthbert's parish in Bedford, Bedfordshire, or in Carlton, Bedfordshire, which would contradict any life events placed in Somersetshire.

 Frances Browne (c.1722-1803) was born about 1722, and christened on April 15, 1722 at St. Cuthbert's Church in Bedford, Bedfordshire.
 She married a widower named Charles Bithrey (c.1712-1784), "a properous yeoman of Carlton", on Nov.
 4, 1747 at St. Botolphs Church in Aldersgate, London (wedding references).
 Her husband was the son of Gideon Bithrey of Carlton, a baptist whose will, which was proved in 1733, mentions Charles.
 Because Charles married his first wife Persiana Moxon in 1735 in Carlton, he is definitely not the Charles Bithrey who was baptized on July 26, 1725 in Carlton.
 However, he is probably the Charles Bithrey who was buried in 1784 in the same parish.
 Mike Pratt of the Carlton & Chellington Historical Society believes that Charles had to have been born sometime before 1719, based on the date of his first marriage, and he may have actually been born about 1712 or so.